dwhenson/frontend-mentor/README.md

 # frontend-mentor
-Projects and challenges from [Frontend Mentor](https://www.frontendmentor.io) that are intended to enable me improve my skills in a real-life workflow.
+Projects and challenges from [Frontend Mentor](https://www.frontendmentor.io) that are intended to enable me to improve my website development skills in a real-life workflow.